scottrlarson/profession/content/guides/guide-enpass-password-manager.md

 The first important component is the "**Password Vault**".
 This is an encrypted file where your information is stored.
 Any time you use Enpass to grab or save information, you do so via the Password Vault.
 Normally this file is stored on your computer.
 Enpass makes use of a **Cloud Service** to synchronize information in your Vault to cloud storage.
 That way, when you setup Enpass on another device such as a mobile device, and add information into it, that information gets synced between any device you have setup Enpass on.

-Normally, you can open your Database/Vault and view/add information similar to an excel file.
+Normally, you can open your Vault and view/add information similar to an excel file.
 Copying and Pasting information out of an excel into a website can be cumbersome, if you have multiple sites you visit frequently.
-That's why Enpass uses a **Extension** for a web browser, integrating your vault information with the login form's of any particular website you frequent.
+That's why Enpass uses a **Extension** for a web browser, integrating your Vault information with the login form's of any particular website you frequent.
 This way Enpass can automatically enter and save information into website login forms as you type it.

-This guide covers the basics of [setting up a Enpass on a new device](/guides/guide-enpass-password-manager/#downloading-enpass), [how to add new information to Enpass](/guides/guide-enpass-password-manager/#browser-extension) and [how to use Enpass to log into your accounts](/guides/guide-enpass-password-manager/#enpass-features).
-For more in-depth in formation on how to use particular features, visit the [support page](https://support.enpass.io/home.htm).

 ## Downloading Enpass